uQr/cordova-docs/DPS_test/articles/develop-apps/run-app-ios.md

    ms.author="mikejo"/>
 # Run Your Apache Cordova App on iOS

-_In Visual Studio 2013, the Cordova tools are released as a preview (CTP) version.
-Cordova tools will be released as part of Visual Studio 2015 and we recommend that you now use Visual Studio 2015 RTM to [develop apps](https://msdn.microsoft.com/en-us/library/dn771545(v=vs.140).aspx) using Visual Studio Tools for Apache Cordova.
-You can download Visual Studio from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?linkid=517106)._

 When you create app using Visual Studio Tools for Apache Cordova, you have several options for emulating and deploying your app on iOS:

 *   [Apache Ripple simulator](run-app-ripple-simulator.md), which provides basic validation of layout and CSS.
 (This does not require installation of the remote agent for iOS.)